 - Computed tomography of the thorax

 - Lung biopsy

-Avoiding the dust that causes the disease is the most important thing you can do, because in the early stages of the disease it is completely reversible.
+Avoiding the dust that causes the disease is the most important thing you can do because it is completely reversible in the early stages of the disease.

 Most drugs are not very effective in the treatment.
 Antihistamines and bronchodilators do not work.
 Steroids can relieve the symptoms of hypersensitivity pneumonitis attacks, but they do not cure the disease.
 Recovery from attacks can take up to three weeks.